chainsawsalad/imessage-liberator/README.md

 ## Installation and Setup
 For this tool to be practical, you will need an always-on installation of Mac OS X 10.11+.
 Future versions will include support and instructions for use with a Mac OS X virtual machine, but for this guide it will be assumed the installation is on certified Apple hardware.

-1. When your operating system is set up, launch `Messages.app` and log into iMessage via your Apple ID.
+1. When your operating system is set up, launch `Messages.app` and log into iMessage via your Apple ID
 1. Ensure iCloud Contacts are synced with the OS

    Because iMessage accesses your iCloud Contacts when populating your buddy list, we can't get away with only signing into iMessage via `Messages.app` with your Apple ID.
 Ensure that your iCloud account is signed in (`System Preferences > iCloud`) and that `Contacts` is being synced.
 No other iCloud features need to be enabled, and if this is being run on a dedicated server, it is recommended to disable them.